 About a year or so later, I was fifty-two and I moved back to Canada, within a block of a United Pentecostal Church.
 At that time, I really didn't know the difference between a Jesus' name Pentecostal Church and a Trinitarian Pentecostal Church.
 I started attending the church and fourteen months later God filled me with the Holy Ghost with the evidence of speaking in tongues.
 Two days later, I was baptized in the name of Jesus Christ for the remission of my sins.
 That is me being baptized in the picture on this page.
 At that time, I had obeyed the Gospel of Jesus Christ by obeying Acts2:38.
 I was truly born again, born of water and of Spirit (John 3:3-5).

 My life then turned on a dime!
 The last time I had a drink was the night before I received the Holy Ghost.
 I also quit smoking and doing many other things that God didn't want me to do as I had turned to God, and by His grace, I am still turned to Him today.
 When God sets you free, you are free indeed.
-After living a life of freedom for seventeen years, my testimony today is that it is a glorious life, living for Jesus Christ, the one and only God, the God that is One.
+After living a life of freedom for eighteen years, my testimony today is that it is a glorious life, living for Jesus Christ, the one and only God, the God that is One.